pminina01/readthedocs/Replace-Layout-Renderer.md

 * _searchFor_ - Text to search for.
 * _wholeWords_ - Indicates whether to search for whole words.
 Boolean
 * _replaceWith_ - Replacement string.
-* _ignoreCase_ - Indicates whether to ignore case.
+* _ignoreCase_ - Indicates whether to ignore case when searching.
 Boolean
-* _regex_ - Indicates whether regular expressions should be used.
+* _regex_ - Indicates whether regular expressions should be used when searching.
 Boolean

 ###Transformation Options
 * _inner_ - Wrapped layout.
 Layout